xsf/xmpp.org/content/pages/about/xsf/scam-team.md

 Team_Role: scam
 ---

-The Summits Conferences & Meetups (SCAM) Team was chartered by the XSF Board of Directors in 2017 and currenlty of the following volunteers:
+The Summits Conferences & Meetups (SCAM) Team was chartered by the XSF Board of Directors in 2017 and currently of the following volunteers:

 $MEMBER_LIST$